forseti-security/forseti-security/_docs/_latest/setup/upgrade.md

      python setup/installer.py
      ```

-  1. When prompted to migrate configuration files choose “Y”.
+  1. When prompted to migrate configuration files, select "Y".

   1. The installer will prompt you for the necessary information to install Forseti.